23 June 2009

 JP: "Son, a cartouche is a round paper object."

-and I shrug . . .
+He looks to me for support and I shrug . . .
 I've never heard of a kartoosh (in my mind it is spelled this way, of course).

 Me: "Get the dictionary."